Google and Facebook expand AI investment in France following Macron’s courtship at Versailles

 — Emmanuel Macron (@EmmanuelMacron) January 22, 2018

 Still, Google and Facebook are both making larger investments in London, even post-Brexit.
-Google announced plans in 2016 to build a 10-story building in London, with 1 million square feet with room for 7,000 employees, up from the its current headcount of 5,700 in the city.
+Google announced plans in 2016 to build a 10-story building in London that covers 1 million square feet with room for 7,000 employees, up from the company’s current London headcount of 5,700.
 And in December, Facebook announced plans to build a new London HQ to hire 800 new employees.

-But clearly this points to some momentum for France.
-For the moment, Macron’s global outlook has cast the country in a new light at a time when other countries are pulling up their drawbridges.
+But today’s announcements in France clearly point to some momentum for Britain’s neighbor.
+For the moment, Macron’s global outlook has cast France in a new light at a time when other countries are pulling up their drawbridges.